-#2 The climate in Belgium is maritime temperate, with significant precipitation in all seasons, similarly to the rest of Northwestern Europe.
+#2 The climate in Belgium is maritime temperate, with significant precipitation in all seasons, similar to the rest of Northwestern Europe.
 The winters are usually cool with temperatures going below 0 degrees and summers are warm with temperatures occasionally going up to 30 degrees.

-#3 One could consider Belgium to be 2 countries with the same capital city… Sometimes it looks like the only thing keeping Belgians together is their desire not to be part of France and the Netherlands 🙂
+#3 One could consider Belgium to be two countries with the same capital city… Sometimes it looks like the only thing keeping Belgians together is their desire not to be part of France and the Netherlands 🙂

 #7 Belgium is a very very plain country… It really doesn’t have mountains.
 The south has some hills, but that’s it.
-The highest peak is Signal de Botrange with 694 meters of altitude and 119 meters of prominence!
+The highest peak is Signal de Botrange, with 694 meters of altitude and 119 meters of prominence!

-#8 Belgium is the heart of the European Union and if there was a capital of EU that would be Brussels!
+#8 Belgium is the heart of the European Union and if there was a capital of the EU that would be Brussels!
 It’s one of the most diplomatic cities in the world.

 #10 King Leopold II of Belgium used to own a colony in Africa.
 Yes, you read it right, in the 19th century, the king of Belgium had a colony, the Free State of Congo.

 #11 However, this regime is famous for being one of the most horrendous in Africa and for the violence used by the colonizers against the indigenous Congolese.
-Later on the 20th Century, Belgium took control of the Free State, creating the Belgian Congo, until 1960.
+Later in the 20th Century, Belgium took control of the Free State, creating the Belgian Congo, until 1960.

 #14 Belgium is a very safe and peaceful country ranking high in the global peace index.
-As a traveler, you shouldn’t find much trouble while traveling in Belgium, although, there’s been reported quite a few pickpocketing in the most touristy areas.
+As a traveler, you shouldn’t find much trouble while traveling in Belgium, although there’s been reported quite a few pickpocketing in the most touristy areas.
 With a few simple precautions, you should be fine.

-#15 In terms of security we need to mention that Belgium has suffered terrorist attacks in the last years and obviously there’s the risk of happening again, so you should be aware of it.
+#15 In terms of safety, we need to mention that Belgium has suffered terrorist attacks in the last few years, and obviously, there’s the risk of happening again, so you should be aware of it.